wravery/Adalight/CppDriver/AdaLight/ReadMe.md

 ### Building the CppDriver project

-*You can use pre-built binaries instead if you prefer, I put them in [AdaLight-Cpp.zip](../AdaLight-Cpp.zip).*
+*You can use pre-built binaries instead if you prefer, I put them in [AdaLight-Cpp.zip](../AdaLight-Cpp.zip).
+To run these binaries on a system that does not have Visual Studio 2015 installed, you will need to install the [Visual C++ 2015 Redistributable Packages (x86 version)](https://www.microsoft.com/en-us/download/details.aspx?id=48145).*

 At the point where the guide says to download Processing, instead you will need Visual Studio with the basic C++ features enabled; you don't need the Windows XP support or MFC libraries for this project.
 If you don't already